pixie-io/pixie/demos/README.md

 1. Clone `https://github.com/pixie-io/microservice-kafka` and switch to the `pixie` branch.

-2. (optional) Build the container images & update the individual yaml files.
+2. (optional) Build the container image & update the individual yaml files.

 3. Build a single yaml file for the demo: